-Building an email list is paramount to the success of the campaigns as it will fix any leakages in your funnel.
-Email campaigns can be used to blast your email list and with the correct automation flows set up, you will be able to recover abandoned carts which will mean your ad spend will not go to waste.
+Building an email list is paramount to the success of the campaigns as it will fix any leakages in your funnel. you will be able to recover abandoned carts which will mean your ad spend will not go to waste.
 This effectively will increase the LTV of your customers whilst allowing them to come back and shop again.
 With the right focus, you will be able to scale the campaigns and feed offline conversions back into google thus allowing it to optimise further.

 13. Optimise Your Checkout Process

 Ensuring that you have a seamless checkout process will increase conversion rates and reduce abandonment carts.
 This will increase your conversion action rate in your campaigns which means you will be even more profitable than before.
 Not only this, but you will be able to spend more to acquire a customer therefore you will be able to outbid your competitor keywords.
 Which means gaining most of the market share and expanding.
 Additionally, adding checkout timers and trust icons at the checkout will increase trust and therefore will result in impulse behaviours, resulting in maximum conversion rates.

 2. Target Return on Ad Spend (ROAS): Business Acumen-Driven Bidding